Bigmax81/example_prometheus_application_nodejs/README.md

 });
 ~~~~

-Here, I indicate the main route will receive "Hello World" as information.
+Here, I indicate that the main route will receive "Hello World" as information.
 But
 the second line increment our metric ( inc() default : +1), whenever a request on the main route is made.

 ### 3. Create exporter for project